mrspok407/tv-junkie/README.md

 #### Frontend

 - The state management is very complex.
 Because of the dynamic nature of the real-time chat application, where the state is constantly changing and frequently depending on each other.
 Several WebSocket connections from Firebase are open simultaneously and all could change state asynchronously.
 So React Context with useReducer is used for state management of the whole chat application.
 - In some parts useRef's are used in WS connections instead of state for optimization purposes.
 For example for changing unread messages when scrolling the data from the server goes to ref to avoid rerenders.
 The global state of unread messages updates in different ways.
-In a conversation, I can explain in detail what's going on and why.
 - IntersectionObserver is used for detecting unread messages.
 - Infinite scrolling is implemented in both directions, up and down.
 Showing only a handful of messages for efficiency.
+Implemented by properly changing the range of indexes in the message array.
 - A lot of custom hooks are used throughout the application for functionality reusability and overall composition structure.
 - useLayoutEffect is particularly useful for rerenders when scroll position would change to avoid the "jump" of the scroll.
 It would do necessary calculations before rerendering dom elements.
 - Message input made with contenteditable attribute and everything related to editing messaging (go to next line with shift + enter (not enter), select text, delete text, the position of the insertion point, etc) is coded from the ground up.
 Because default settings of all this behavior are not suitable as I need.